Andie MacDowell: 2020–present

 In 2020, MacDowell starred in the survival thriller television series Wireless and the romantic comedy television film Dashing in December.
 She later starred opposite Frank Grillo in the Western film No Man's Land and guest-starred an episode of NBC sitcom Mr. Mayor playing a fictionalized version of herself.
 In 2021, MacDowell starred alongside her daughter, Margaret Qualley, in the Netflix miniseries Maid, playing her mother with an undiagnosed mental health disorder.
 For her performance, MacDowell received positive reviews from critics, and a Golden Globe nomination for Best Supporting Actress – Series, Miniseries or Television Film.
 The following year she appeared in the films Along for the Ride and Good Girl Jane.
 In 2023 she starred in the comedy-drama film My Happy Ending, playing a famous star who finds herself in a British hospital room with three other women who help her.

 In 2023, MacDowell began starring in the Hallmark Channel fantasy drama series, The Way Home.
 Later in 2023 she appeared in the romantic comedy film The Other Zoey and in 2024 starred opposite Orlando Bloom in the action thriller Red Right Hand.
 Marya E. Gates, in her review for RogerEbert.com, wrote: "MacDowell also reaches these rarified heights, giving her best performances in years.
 Reigning over her kingdom from a large red brick mansion, complete with a roaring fireplace, oak-paneled built-in bookcases, and leather armchairs, Big Cat is the kind of baddie who cuts the thumbs off of men who cross her with her own shears in one scene, then uses the hot bodies of her underlings for sexual pleasure in the next.
 And MacDowell savors every line.
 A southern broad herself, she knows the power of a whisper and a threat veiled in niceties."

+On November 20, 2025, Deadline announced that MacDowell would appear in a Netflix film adaptation of Katherine Center's novel The Bodyguard.

+In 2026, MacDowell was announced to star in the indie comedy television series The Right Side, created by Max Talisman.
+The series centers on a politically divided family navigating public life and personal relationships.

 Personal life

 In 1986, MacDowell married Paul Qualley, a rancher and fellow former model.
 The two met while posing for Gap ads.
-They had a son, Justin, and two daughters, Rainey, an actress and singer, and Margaret, also an actress.
+They share a son, Justin, and two daughters, Rainey, an actress and singer, and Margaret, also an actress.

 MacDowell and Qualley divorced in 1999.
 Following her divorce from Qualley, MacDowell entered a year-long relationship with actor Dennis Quaid.
 In 1999, MacDowell reconnected with a former high school classmate, Rhett Hartzog.
 They married in November 2001, and divorced in October 2004.
 As of 2013, she resided in Marina del Rey, California.
 Since 2023, she has resided on the coast of South Carolina.